micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 # Criticism & suggestions

-These are some issues related to the current CMSIS APIs, with suggestions based on solutions used in CMSIS++.
+These are some issues related to the current CMSIS APIs, with suggestions based on solutions used in µOS++.

-## CMSIS RTOS API: Criticism, comments and CMSIS++ suggestions
+## CMSIS RTOS API: Criticism, comments and µOS++ suggestions

 ### For the impatient